lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Moreover, the KEM combiner as specified in {{sec-kem-combiner}} requires the public key of the traditional component in order to achieve the public-key binding property and ciphertext collision resistance as described in {{sec-cons-kem-combiner}}.
 For this reason, the private key serialization defined in {{sec-serialize-privkey}} carries the traditional public key so that it is easily available to the decapsulater.

 Implementers who choose to use a different private key encoding than the one specified in this document MUST consider how to provide the component public keys to the decapsulate routine.
 This includes, for example, implementations that use a hardware security module to hold the private key.
-While some implementations might contain routines to computationally derive the public key from the private key, it is not guaranteed that all implementations will support this.
+While some implementations might contain routines to computationally derive the public key from the private key, it is not guaranteed that all implementations will support this, or that they will then encode the public key in the correct format.
 In some implementations, the application might be required to cache the public key or certificate associated with the private key so that the public key can be retrieved for the purposes of decapsulation.